kirtfieldk/RTS_LABS/README.md

 ### Welcome RTS Labs

 This is a `React/Redux` application that queries from the Hacker News Algolia API.
 The `store` only has three persistent data values and three `actions`.
 All results and search histories are `links` if able.
-Strong use of `axios` and its ability to set perams. the utility function
+Strong use of `axios` and its ability to set perams.
+The utility function
 `structureQuery` create a valid query without having to repeat the logic in many places of app.

 `axios.get(URL, {params: {...}})`